codehub-ir/codehub-cli/README.md

 print(snippet)
 ```
 ##### Language
 You can also use `Language` class to use the default languages of the program.
-You may use a language is not listed in the `Language` class so write it by yourself.
-Other languages will be added soon.
+You might use a language which is not listed in the `Language` class, so write it by yourself. **Up to 500 languages are available now.**
 ```python
 from components import PushSnippet, Language